Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Proposed Methodology

 Given the time series nature of climate indexes, training and test sets cannot be selected randomly when applying cross-validation methods.
 A random split would create the unrealistic situation in which future data points are used to predict past values.
 Therefore, we apply the iterative \textit{$M$-split leave-$k$-out cross-validation} method, which is specifically suitable for time series applications.
 In this approach, the data set is divided into $M$ sequential splits, where each test set contains a unique block of $k$ consecutive observations.
 By iteratively leaving out these $k$ observations for testing, while the preceding observations are used for training, the method ensures that the natural time order is preserved.
 The cross-validation procedure applied in this study is illustrated in Figure \ref{fig1.1}.

 In the procedure, $M$ is the number of splits, $N$ denotes the total number of observations (years), while $k$ is set to approximately 10\% of $N$.
 Accordingly, the train/test share for the first iteration (split) is arranged as 90\% training data and 10\% testing data.
-Model performance is assessed on both training and test sets using the Mean Absolute Percentage Error (MAPE).
-The models are fitted to the detrended crop yields; however, the removed time trends are reintroduced during performance evaluation to ensure that predictive accuracy reflects the true scale of observed yields.
+For each split, the time stationarity of crop yields in the training data is first examined.
+If non-stationarity is detected, the yields are detrended using Equation (\ref{e91}), and both regression-based and machine-learning models are fitted to the resulting detrended training data.
+For performance evaluation, the removed time trends are reintroduced to the fitted values.
+In the case of the test set, the trend is extrapolated forward using only the estimates obtained from the training period, ensuring that no information from future observations is used in either model estimation or evaluation.
+Model performance is then evaluated on both training and test sets using the Mean Absolute Percentage Error (MAPE).
 The overall MAPE of the model across all splits for the training and test sets are: